-- Their schools are insecure!
+Their schools are insecure!
 You do not get the SSL secure green padlock icon when visiting my Teachable site which is beginning to look really bad.
-Google will penalize sites without the SSL secure green padlock very soon by which time I very much hope they will have sorted this out.
+Google penalizes sites without the SSL secure green padlock.
+Update 27 October 2017: pleased to say Teachable have now fixed this.

 - There are other limitations to the UI of the backend, for example you can’t get an adequate visual breakdown of what courses have sold when or how many sign ups you have on each course.
 You can get this information, it’s just not as easy as it could be.